 Online Homeschool Testing Can Simplify the Year-End Evaluation Process

-*Disclosure: I received access to Affordable Homeschool Testing Services at no cost and was compensated for my time to write a review.
+*Disclosure: I received access to Homeschool Boss at no cost.
 I was not required to write a positive review.
 As always, all thoughts and opinions are my own.
 I only choose to share resources and products that I would use with my own family and those that I believe will help other homeschool families.
+I have paid for this service several times since the original review was published.

 Online homeschool testing using NWEA ® MAP® GrowthTM Testing Services

-We were excited to try out Affordable Homeschool Testing Services (AHTS) NWEA ® MAP® GrowthTM Testing Services.
+We were excited to try out NWEA ® MAP® GrowthTM Testing Services through Homeschool Boss.

 MAP Growth is a computer-adaptive test.
 That means that it adjusts to your child’s performance as they take the test, whether they are working on, above, or below grade level.